johnmcgovern/ansible-splunk-base/README.md

 ### Notes

-- The goal of this role is to get to execute a best-practices base Splunk install/upgrade (including support for Workload Management which is a departure from the previous install method).
+- The goal of this role is to quickly execute a best-practices base Splunk install/upgrade (including support for Workload Management which is a departure from the previous install method).
 - Both "systemd" and "initd" methods of Linux process managemenent are supported. systemd is ONLY available in Splunk Enteprise version 7.2.2 and later.
 - Splunk versions 7.2.2 - 7.2.x implement "enable boot-start" differently than 7.3.0 and later.
 This is now accounted for.
 - Assuming a semi-default install (such as you would find if you installed with this playbook), upgrade.yml will convert from initd process management to systemd process management if you flag "systemd" on install_method.